 In some communities DDoS’ing is widely used and we want to help you ensure you protect yourself as best as possible with what resources are available to you.

-In theory this guide cannot guarantee you’ll be safe from said attacks, but it’ll teach you how to prevent them as best as possible.
+In theory this guide cannot guarantee you’ll be safe from said attacks or harmful users on Twitch, but it’ll teach you how to prevent them as best as possible.

 So how do I do this?